54 Facts: People

 Fact 29: A Podcast that Amplifies Black Voices at UCR

 UCR’s Blue, Gold & BLACK (BGB) podcast brings students, campus leaders, and community partners together to explore the intersection of being Black and being a UCR Highlander.
-The podcast launched in September 2020 and is hosted by Dominique Beale, admissions recruiter for Community Engagement and Outreach at UCR's Undergraduate Admissions.
-Each episode serves to amplify community members’ voices and bring awareness to the work they do in their respective campus sectors.
+Each episode serves to amplify community members’ voices and bring awareness to the work they do in their respective campus sector.
 Check out all BGB episodes on your favorite platforms and follow @BlueGoldBLACK on social media.

 - Efforts for justice and equity at UCR

 - How to find a mentor on and off campus

 - How listeners can engage with UCR’s Black community

 - Connections among members of the campus community

 - Various perspectives of the Black experience throughout the African diaspora

 Fact 30: UCR Student, Small Business Owner, and Spicy Chicken Lover